-The preference period is from 12 September 2014 to 31 October 2014 and it is your responsibility to ensure that your application form is received on time.
-You must include all your information you would like the admission authority to consider when they apply their admission policy to your preference(s) i.e. sibling link, Looked After Child, Statement of Special Education Needs.
+The preference period is from 11 September 2015 to 30 October 2015 and it is your responsibility to ensure that your application form is received on time.
+You must include all your information you would like the admission authority to consider when they apply their admission policy to your preference(s) i.e. sibling link, Looked After Child, Statement of Special Education Needs/Education Health and Care Plan .
 If you have applied online you will have received notification that we have received your application.
 If you have chosen to complete a paper application we strongly recommend that you return it by recorded delivery as in the event that we do not receive your application proof of posting will be required.
-You must return it to: The Access Team, Floor 2, North Tyneside Council, Quadrant East, Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY by the deadline date 31 October 2014.
+You must return it to: The Access Team, Floor 2, North Tyneside Council, Quadrant West, Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY by the deadline date 30 October 2015.

-Please ensure that you put the correct postage on your envelope.
+- Please ensure that you put the correct postage on your envelope.
 If you do not, the post office will not deliver your application and it will not be received in time and will therefore be considered 'Late'.
 Allegations from 'Late' applicants stating that their application has been lost in the post or lost by the Local Authority will not be considered without proof from you.

-Do NOT return your application to your child's current school.
+If you return your application by hand to the Cobalt Business Park reception please ask for a receipt as proof that you have submitted your application. - Do NOT return your application to your child's current school.